ITRS-Group/cordial/integrations/servicenow/README.md

     A list of numeric `state` values that map to named set(s) of defaults (defined by `IncidentStateDefaults` below) to apply to incidents depending on the `state` of the incident after initial lookup. `0` (zero) is used when no active incident match is found.
   * `IncidentStateDefaults` **Router Only**
     A list of named defaults to apply to the incident depending on the `state` match above.
 These are in the form `field: value`.

+### Configuration Security and other features

+All plain values in the configuration support string expansion according to the function [ExpandString](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString).

 ### Service Now Incident Field Processing